andytudhope/living-blue-book/source/knowledge_repo/index.md

 "This was my master's way.
 He not only knew how to read the great book of nature, but also knew the way monks read the books of Scripture, and how they thought through them \[...\] His explanation, moreover, seemed to me at that point so obvious that my humiliation at not having discovered it by myself was surpassed only by my pride at now being a sharer of it, and I was almost congratulating myself on my insight.
 Such is the power of truth that, like good, it is its own propagator." — Umberto Eco

+"The human form is the greatest gift of Allah in His creation.
+It is the Book which He has inscribed with His own hand, it is the totality of all of the forms of the universe, it is the sum total of the preserved tablets, it is the testimony to all that is unseen, it is the Straight Path to all spiritual knowledge, it is the bridge which is extended between the Garden and the Fire and the banner of Unity, it is the basis of all knowledge and the foundation of the knowledge of the Hereafter." — Hadith Qudsi

 "A quiet academic career did not attract me.
 I felt a yearning to come into more intimate grips with life, to enter it without any of those carefully contrived, artificial defences which security-minded people love to build up around themselves; and I wanted to find by myself an approach to the spiritual order of things which, I knew, must exist." — Muhammad Asad

 "There is no greater gift a people can be given than that they live a life touched with fable." — Ben Okri